 Part IV: Deep Conflict (chapter 10)

 This section is a development of Plantinga’s well-known “evolutionary argument against naturalism” in which he submits “there is deep and serious conflict between naturalism and science.”
-Any supposed concord between naturalism and science is merely alleged or superficial because a) naturalism and science maintains a “theological hands-off” approach to knowledge and b) naturalism and science presumptively pronounce themselves as the epistemic authority on all of reality (cf., xiv).
+Any supposed concord between naturalism and science is merely alleged or superficial because a) both naturalism and science maintain a “theological hands-off” approach to knowledge and b) naturalism and science presumptively pronounce themselves as the epistemic authority on all of reality (cf., xiv).

 Though not explicitly laid out by Plantinga, it is clear he proffers 3 versions of evolution (E) in chapter 10 (pp 307-350) and it’s important to keep these in mind with his argument:

 - Unguided E — is incompatible with theism and with itself, hence the deep conflict (read on)